ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-sahib-domain-verification-techniques.md

 An operational issue arises from the DNS protocol only being able to query for "all TXT records" at a single location: if multiple services all require TXT records, this can cause the DNS answer for TXT records to become very large.
 It has been observed that some well known domains had so many services deployed that their DNS TXT answer did not fit in a single UDP DNS packet.
 This results in fragmentation which is known to be vulnerable to various attacks {{!AVOID-FRAGMENTATION=I-D.ietf-dnsop-avoid-fragmentation}}.
 It can also lead to UDP packet truncation, causing a retry over TCP.
 Not all networks properly transport DNS over TCP and some DNS software mistakenly believe TCP support is optional {{RFC9210}}.

-## Targeted Service Verification

 A malicious service that promises to deliver something after domain verification could surreptitiously ask another service provider to start processing or sending mail for the target domain and then present the victim domain administrator with this DNS TXT record pretending to be for their service.
 Once the administrator has added the DNS TXT record, instead of getting their service, their domain is now certifying another service of which they are not aware they are now a consumer.
 If services use a clear description and name attribution in the required DNS TXT record, this can be avoided.
 For example by requiring a DNS TXT record at \_vendorname.example.com instead of at example.com, a malicious service could no longer replay this without the DNS administrator noticing this.
-The ACME challenge uses this method.

 ## TXT vs CNAME